 6. You Need Someone Who Can Offer You a Contingency Plan.

 Many times a personal injury victim has a big fight ahead and that fight will cost a considerable amount of money.
-Slater & Zurz accident attorneys have the necessary resources to fight your fight for you and they will offer you a “contingency plan” for payment of your legal bills.
+Slater & Zurz accident lawyers have the necessary resources to fight your fight for you and they will offer you a “contingency plan” for payment of your legal bills.

 This means the law firm will pay the upfront costs of collecting evidence, investigating the accident and hiring the experts they will need to proceed with the case.
 The law firm will not make any money from your case unless you do.
 They get paid when you get paid.
 Of course, if the case is not won, and this doesn’t happen often, no one is paid but you do not have to “front” the cost of suing someone for their negligent actions.